General Linux Information

 4. go to the newly created dir: cd linux-2.6.x

-5. configure the kernel: make xconfig (if you are under X - remember not to be in a su-shell or it won't work) or make menuconfig
+5. configure the kernel: make xconfig (if you are under X - remember not to be in a su-shell or it won't work) ormake menuconfig

 6. when configuring on a zd7000 you can use my kernel config from the zd7000 sections